rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 !!!
 Note

-    By default, any network configuration changes that are done using `nmcli` (NetworkManager) will persist between system reboots.
+    By default, any network configuration changes done using `nmcli` (NetworkManager) will persist between system reboots.
     This is in contrast to the configuration changes that are done with the `ip` utility.

 #### To create a `macvtap` interface using `nmcli`

-1. Start by listing all available network device by running:
+1. Start by listing all available network devices by running:

     ```bash
     nmcli device
     ```

-2. Next identify an underlying network device to associate the new MACVTAP interface with.
+2. Next, identify an underlying network device with which to associate the new MACVTAP interface.
 Save the value of the identified device in the variable $DEVICE2.
 Type:

     ```bash
     DEVICE2=$(ls -l /sys/class/net/ | grep -v 'virtual\|total' | tail -n 1 | awk '{print $9}')